Colleges by Location

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at York College of the City University of New York was 13:1: that means 13 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 537.
-Out of that number, there were 236 male and 301 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at York College of the City University of New York.
+The faculty of this school consists of 570 members, according to the most recent data reported.
+This number included 252 male and 318 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at York College of the City University of New York.

 Student Population Diversity Graph